 How to Run an Accurate Credit Check on a Tenant in 6 Steps

-To run a tenant credit check, you must collect the right information, get consent, and then (most likely) pay for a tenant screening service.
+To run a tenant credit check, you must collect the right information, get consent, and pay for a tenant screening service.

 Why Should Landlords Run Tenant Credit Checks?

-The best way to verify that an applicant handles their financial obligations is to look at their credit report.
-Someone with poor credit is more likely to be evicted in the future, resulting in average costs of $3,500 to $10,000—not to mention the costs of an unexpected vacancy with no one to pay the rent.
+The best way to verify that applicants handle their financial obligations is to look at their credit reports.
+Someone with poor credit is more likely to be evicted in the future, resulting in average costs of $3,500 to $10,000.

-When screening an applicant, a landlord can choose to get a credit score or to see the entire credit report.
+When screening an applicant, a landlord can obtain a credit score or view the entire credit report.
 The credit score is essentially a summation of the credit report.
-It takes in all the factors found in the applicant’s history and gives out a single number that rates the likelihood they’ll handle their financial obligations responsibly.
+It considers all the factors found in the applicant’s history and gives out a single number that rates the likelihood of handling their financial obligations responsibly.

-If their credit history demonstrates poor handling of finances, then they’re likely to continue having problems in the future.
-This means that a landlord would certainly rather have someone with a higher credit score (often 620+) for their rental property.
+If their credit history demonstrates poor financial management, they’re likely to continue having problems.
+This means that a landlord would certainly rather have someone with a higher credit score (625+) for their rental property.

 What’s Included in a Credit Check for a Rental Applicant?